Q&A: Skincare detoured Anthony Sosnick on his road to success

-New York When Anthony Sosnick was a real estate developer at the turn of the millennium, he took a little detour.
+New York (REUTERS) - When Anthony Sosnick was a real estate developer at the turn of the millennium, he took a little detour.

 Sosnick was looking for skincare products and realized there was an unexplored niche in the cosmetics industry for men’s skincare.
 He jumped in by launching Anthony Logistics for Men in 2000 out of his home in Bloomfield Hills, Michigan.